Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 Folk remedies

 1. Milk and hemp oil.
 100 grams of milk is heated to a tolerable hot state and mixed with two drops of hemp oil.
-The composition is instilled into the ear with a pipette.
+The composition is instilled into the ear using a pipette.
 The procedure is repeated 2 times a day.

 Candles